FabSugandhi/FightTrack/README.md

 - Allows users to rate and review classes and overall gym experience.

 - Blog or News section for the gym to share updates, articles, and announcements.

+- Functionality issues need to be resolved for when editing class attendance as the admin and search functionality for the gym admin to add members to classes

 ## R10